What British standards impact tiled roof specification

 Suitable insulation should be provided to prevent heat loss and cold bridges in roof construction.

-Measures to prevent moisture ingress, condensation and air leakage should be incorporated into the construction details for walls, floors and roofs, with particular attention being given to the junctions of walls to floors and walls to roofs.
+Measures to prevent moisture ingress, condensation and air leakage should be incorporated into the construction, with particular attention being given to the thermal continuity of insulation at junctions between walls, floors and roofs.

 BS EN 13859-1 breathable roofing underlay

-Breathable underlay should comply with BS EN 13859-1, the standard for flexible sheets for waterproofing and underlays for discontinuous roofing.
-They may also have Third Party accreditation, such as a BBA certificate.
+Products such as breathable underlays should comply with BS EN 13859-1, the standard for flexible sheets for waterproofing and underlays for discontinuous roofing.
+They may also require Third Party accreditation, such as a BBA certificate.

 You can find out more about roofing specification in our guide.